fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 * The fatter .NET Framework 4.x version of FSharp.Core

-as their "root dependency".
-Following the general principle that **libraries should have a "most portable" root dependency, it makes sense to
+as their "root dependency".  the general principle that **libraries should have a "most portable sufficient" root dependency**, it makes sense to more to a .NET Standard dependency.

 It is **very important** to note that nuget packages can easily be progressed from a current state to a different state without breaking existing consumers of specific versions: